test1477/dfdfd/docker_image_jason.fast.md

-Here's an updated version of the script that incorporates the current logic for retrieving the EON_ID:
+I understand.
+Let's modify the script to retrieve the EON_ID for all artifacts associated with a Docker image, not just the manifest.json.
+We'll assume that all artifacts for a given image version share the same EON_ID.
+Here's the updated full script:

 ```python
 import requests